yaacov/rag-chat-interface/README.md

 ## Features

+- Fully on-premises deployment for maximum security and privacy
+- All documents and embeddings stored locally in your secure environment
+- No external API calls - all processing happens within your network
+- Self-contained AI models running locally
 - Interactive web interface for document Q&A
-- Support for loading content from files and URLs
+- Support for loading content from local files and URLs
-- Real-time markdown rendering of responses
-- Vector similarity search using Milvus
-- Built with FastAPI and Python

 ## Prerequisites

 - Python 3.8+
-- Milvus vector database
 - GPU (recommended) or CPU for model inference

 ## Installation